 You can turn sharing on and off in the tool you use to create the resource.
 Look for a symbol like this one for a shared project be to indicate that the resource is shared.

 Protecting Projects

-By default, projects are unprotected: any user to whom the project is visible can add source files, include or exclude objects.
+By default, projects are unprotected: any user to whom the project is visible can delete the project, add source files, or remove source files.